Raffles Medical Group: Medical and clinical support services

+Raffles Hospital participates in the Ministry of Health's Emergency Care Collaboration scheme, under which selected emergency patients may be transported by public ambulances for treatment.
+Between 2015 and 2018, approximately 10,500 patients benefited from the scheme.

+RMG has a network of clinics with family physicians, specialists and dental surgeons and owns Raffles Hospital, a tertiary care hospital in Singapore, which accommodates surgical centres, medical laboratories and 24 specialist centres in various areas like Obstetrics & Gynaecology, Cardiology, Oncology and Orthopaedics.
+RMG also has a consumer healthcare division which develops and distributes nutraceuticals, supplements, vitamins and medical diagnostic equipment.

+Raffles China Healthcare operates in seven cities, including Beijing, Shanghai, Chongqing, Tianjin, Nanjing, Dalian, and Hong Kong SAR.
+It has established tertiary hospitals in Beijing, Shanghai and Chongqing.

+In September 2015, RMG opened Raffles Medical Osaka, its first medical centre in Japan.
+The group also operates a clinic at KITTE Hakata in Fukuoka.

+In Cambodia, RMG operates Raffles Medical Phnom Penh.
+The clinic opened in 1992 and operates a 24-hour emergency room.
+In Vietnam, RMG operates clinics in Ho Chi Minh City, Hanoi and Vung Tau.
+In 2023, the group entered a strategic partnership to acquire a majority stake in American International Hospital in Ho Chi Minh City and manage its operations.

-Notable surgeries
+Notable clinical cases

 Raffles Hospital undertook the surgical separation of a pair of adult craniopagus twins, Laleh Bijani and Ladan Bijani of Iran.
 The surgery was led by Dr Pierre Lasjaunias, a French neuro-radiologist.
 Separation was achieved.
 However, both twins died due to significant blood loss in the blood vessel repairing process.

 Raffles hospital separated another set of conjoined twins Ji Hye and Sa Rang.
 They underwent a successful surgery on 22 July 2003.
 On 16 August, both twins were discharged almost a month after their operation.

 American Ryan Boarman was bitten by a shark on his right elbow on 25 April 2016.
 After spending some time in Balinese hospitals, he was transferred to Singapore's Raffles Hospital on 29 April 2016, where he went under the knife of orthopaedic surgeon Dr Lim Yeow Wai.
 The American had suffered a 360-degree laceration around the elbow, with the shark biting, pulling off and shearing away at least eight muscles and tendons and injuring one nerve and one ligament.